Meadowlark Journal

 Over-mature celery can become stringy and lose its desirable flavor.

-In summary, knowing when and how to harvest your celery is crucial for getting the best quality and yield.
 Whether you choose to harvest stalk by stalk or the whole plant at once, proper technique and post-harvest care will ensure that your celery is delicious and ready for your culinary uses.

-Remember that the leaves are also edible and can add flavor to your dishes.
 With proper harvesting techniques, you can enjoy the fruits of your labor and possibly even regrow a new plant from the harvested base.

 Why Grow Celery in Containers?